Yamaha MM6: Features

 Also, there are four realtime controls to control the overall shape of the sound.
 These controls include Cutoff Frequency, Resonance, and Attack and Release Times.
 Sounds can be layered and split on the keyboard as easy as pressing the "Dual," or "Split" buttons on the keyboard's physical interface.

-Variants
+MM8

 The MM6 does not have any variants, however, there is an 88-key version of the MM6 known as the Yamaha MM8.
 They both share exactly the same system, the only difference between the two being the weighted and additional keys on the MM8.